vippsas/vipps-checkout/vipps-checkout-api.md

 If the query parameter `token` is present, and the token attribute in the argument object to VippsCheckout **is not** defined, the SDK will load the iFrame with the token from the query parameter.

 We provide a helper method that, when called, will redirect to the current page with the `token` queryParameter added to the URL.
-Initiatlize the `VippsCheckout` function outside of initiating a session.
+Initialize the `VippsCheckout` function outside of initiating a session.

 **Please note:** Make sure to initialize `VippsCheckout` outside of any user dependant execution blocks (like event handlers) to make sure that the iFrame is loaded every time a user lands on the page.